chamberlainlondon/chamberlainlondon.github.io/_pages/contact.md

 permalink: /contact/
 ---
 ------
-Feel free to contact me by [email](mailto:london.chamberlain@utexas.edu) or get in touch via [LinkedIn](https://www.linkedin.com/in/londonchamberlain).
+Feel free to contact me at <london.chamberlain@utexas.edu> or get in touch via [LinkedIn](https://www.linkedin.com/in/londonchamberlain).

-Thanks!
+Thanks for your interest!